Delaware Cannabis

 delaware cannabis lottery

-Of the 125 licenses, eligible social equity applicants ("SEAs") will be vying for 15 retail licenses, 10 manufacturing licenses, 20 cultivation licenses and 2 testing licenses.
+Of the 125 licenses, eligible social equity applicants ("SEAs") vied for 15 retail licenses, 10 manufacturing licenses, 20 cultivation licenses and 2 testing licenses.

 The numbers in RED are the breakdowns by county, NC being New Castle, K being Kent, and S being Sussex.